AlexHolly007/Digital-Net/README.md

 # How to use

 ## Step 1
-Create an evironment and install the needed packages: Ultralytics for Yolo, Byte tracking, Supervision.
+Create a python env evironment and install the needed packages: Ultralytics for Yolo, Byte tracking, Supervision.
 Take a look at the install page [here](Install)

 ## Step 2